2 people found this helpful

 Daily house cleaning rota

-Let’s start with a rundown of some of the tasks you can do quickly each day.
+Let’s start with a rundown of some tasks you can do quickly each day.
 Most of these are simple tasks that shouldn’t take too long at all:

 - Sweeping the kitchen floor